dlcbld/BuildSpecSampleFiles/examples/buildspec_python/README.md

 3. Path: REGION/TENANCY-NAMESPACE/python-flask-example
 4. Replace parameters: Yes, substitute placeholders

 #### Add a Deliver Artifacts stage

 Let's add a Deliver Artifacts stage to your Build Pipeline to deliver the ```python-flask-example``` container to an OCI repository.

-The Deliver Artifacts stage maps the output Artifacts from the Managed Build stage with the version to deliver to a DevOps Artifact resource, and then to the OCI repository (OCIR).
+The Deliver Artifacts stage maps the output Artifacts from the Managed Build stage with the version to deliver to OCI Repository (OCIR) through the DevOps Artifact resource.

 Add a Deliver Artifacts stage to your Build Pipeline after the Managed Build stage.
 To configure this stage: